For Developers

 operator.
 This approach works extraordinarily well, and introduces no problems externally because none of these functions/symbols are exported.

-All of the GTPSA map functions required a vector of TPS
+All of the GTPSA map functions require a vector of TPS

 as input, in C **tpsa